Cover photo by Niall Perrins.

 Habitat

-A riverine species that frequents both seasonal and perennial rivers.
-Prefers shallow, flowing sections of rivers that are flanked by tall reeds, papyrus or trees.
+The Bottletail is a riverine species that frequents both seasonal and perennial rivers, mostly in hot savanna areas.
+It prefers shallow, flowing sections of rivers with a sandy substrate, especially where flanked by tall reeds, papyrus, or trees.

 Behaviour